browserengineering/book/book/http.md

 telnet example.org 80
 ```

-(Note: when you see a gray outline, it means that the code in question is
+(Note: when a code block has an "Example Code" tag, that means that
-an example only, and *not* actually part of our browser's code.)
+the code in question is *not* actually part of our browser.)

 ::: {.installation}
 You might need to install `telnet`; it is often disabled by default.